sriramgkn/sriramgkn.github.io/_posts/2024-04-01-aws-gcp-azure.md

 ---
 layout: post
-title: Exploring AWS, GCP, and Azure
+title: Map of AWS, GCP, and Azure
 ---

 In this post, we will explore three popular cloud service platforms: Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
+We hope to build this post asynchronously as we learn more and more, scratching more bits of a grand ecosystem.

-Cloud computing revolutionized the way applications are built, deployed, and scaled.
+Cloud computing has revolutionized the way applications are built, deployed, and scaled.
 AWS, GCP, and Azure offer a wide array of services and tools to cater to various computing needs.
 Each of the three have unique strengths and differentiators.
-Here we will explore each platform's offerings across compute, storage, databases, networking, and machine learning.
+Our primary interests with using cloud service providers span four domains - i) Compute, ii) Storage, iii) Machine Learning, iv) Databases.
+Eventually, we hope to understand the various components involved in a modern end-to-end ML deployment pipeline.

 Let us start with an overview of key compute, storage, machine learning, and database services offered by the three platforms: